pdphilip/elasticlens/README.md

 ## Step 3: Create a field Map

-You can define `fieldMap()` in your Index Model to control how the index is built on sync.
+You can define the `fieldMap()` method in your Index Model to control how the index is built during synchronization.

 ```php
 use PDPhilip\ElasticLens\Builder\IndexBuilder;